TIMELINE: Jennifer Dalquez's journey to death row and acquittal

 “Of course, she cried when she recounted her ordeal, and I couldn’t help but also shed tears.
 But she was an emotionally strong woman,” narrated Baldoz.
 She also said that Jennifer was in "good condition."

 In their meeting, Baldoz said that Jennifer reiterated her innocence and requested to be able to see her family.
-She also gave assurances that her two children will receive educational assistance from the government.
+She also gave assurances to Jennifer that her two children will receive educational assistance from the government.

 Jennifer's parents flew to the UAE with government's help.
 They were finally able to meet Jennifer who told them what happened and asked them to take good care of her children.